MissZamzam/SkillSpectrum/README.md

  #### Smooth Scrolling
  The website implements smooth scrolling, ensuring a seamless transition when users click on navigation links.
 This feature provides a polished and user-friendly browsing experience.
+Formspree Email Integration: SkillSpectrum uses Formspree to handle the email functionality.
+Users can submit inquiries or contact the daycare center directly through the website, and the form data will be sent to the designated email address.

+ #### Formspree Email Integration
+ SkillSpectrum uses Formspree to handle the email functionality.
+Users can submit inquiries or contact the daycare center directly through the website, and the form data will be sent to the designated email address.

  #### Social Media Integration
   SkillSpectrum includes links to the daycare's social media accounts, allowing users to connect with the daycare center on platforms like Instagram, Twitter, Facebook, and LinkedIn.